Physical Channels

 Physical Downlink Shared Channel

-one or more OFDM symbols are used for PDCCH and the remaining resources are available
+a slot.
+Usually, one or more OFDM symbols are used by the PDCCH, and the remaining resources are available for the

 The gNB schedules PDSCH resources for UEs based on their channel quality, data requirements, and fairness considerations.
 PDSCH uses LDPC (Low-Density Parity-Check) coding to provide forward error correction, enhancing the robustness of data transmission over the wireless channel.

-which enables suppression of phase noise and common phase error, particularly
+(PTRS) which enable suppression of phase noise and common phase error, particularly

-important at high carrier frequencies such as millimeter wave.
+important at high carrier frequencies such as millimeter-wave bands.

 - class neoradium.pdsch.PDSCH(bwp, **kwargs)

-This class encapsulates the configuration and functionality of a Physical Downlink Shared Channel (PDSCH) which delivers user data transmitted from gNB to UE.
+This class encapsulates the configuration and functionality of a Physical Downlink Shared Channel (PDSCH), that delivers user data transmitted from gNB to UE.

 - Parameters: